 3. Regional knowledge

-An excellent adventure travel guide will have a strong understanding of the area where he/she operates.
+An excellent adventure travel guide will have a strong understanding of the area where they operate.
 This entails knowing local trails, conditions, weather, and risks.

 Guides will also ensure you have all the equipment you need before you begin.